LightBoy01/ai-job-spot/src/job-descriptions/job-new-foxelli-ai-video-ads-editor.md

 status: published
 jobLevel: Entry-Levell
 employeeRole: Individual Contributor (Freelance)
-salaryRange: €1,000 - €1,500 monthly (freelance fee, after taxes)
+salaryRange: '€1,000 - €1,500 monthly (freelance fee, after taxes)'
+story_question1: >-
-story_question1: "What is the most exciting challenge this person will tackle in their first 90 days?"
+  What is the most exciting challenge this person will tackle in their first 90 days?
-story_answer1: ""
+story_answer1: ''
+story_question2: >-
-story_question2: "What's one quality you're looking for that isn't on the formal job description?"
+  What's one quality you're looking for that isn't on the formal job description?
-story_answer2: ""
+story_answer2: ''
-story_question3: "How does this role contribute to the company's larger mission?"
+story_question3: How does this role contribute to the company's larger mission?
-story_answer3: ""
+story_answer3: ''
+source: Sourced by AI Job Spot
+sourceUrl: null
+verificationDate: '2025-09-22T16:53:14.187Z'
 ---

 AI Video Ads Editor